 The Permanent Secretary of the Ministry of Finance and Treasury (MOFT) is responsible for the preparation and fair presentation of these financial statements in accordance with an applicable financial reporting framework.
-The 2015 Solomon Islands Government accounts have been prepared in accordance with the requirements established under the International Public Sector Accounting Standards (IPSAS) [Financial Reporting under the Cash Basis of Accounting] as required by the Interim Financial Instructions 2014.
+The 2015 Solomon Islands Government accounts have been prepared under the reporting requirements of the Public Financial Management Act (PFMA Act) 2013.

-The Solomon Islands Government also provided to me accounts prepared under the reporting requirements of the Public Financial Management Act (PFMA Act) 2013.
+The Solomon Islands Government also provided to me accounts prepared in accordance with the requirements established under the International Public Sector Accounting Standards (IPSAS) [Financial Reporting under the Cash Basis of Accounting] as required by the Interim Financial Instructions 2014.
 These are subject to a separate Independent Auditor's Report.